My Little Pony: The Movie (2017 film): Release

+Theatrical release

 On August 7, 2015, Lionsgate announced that they would distribute the film in the United States, and sell distribution rights to the film worldwide except in Mainland China.
 The film was showcased at the 2016 Cannes Film Festival on May 10 along with eight other Lionsgate features to help sell the film to international distributors.

 The film was originally scheduled for release in the United States and Canada on November 3, 2017, but it was subsequently moved up to October 6, 2017.
 A private premiere screening was held in New York City on September 24, 2017, twelve days prior to the nationwide release date.
 In Canada, the film was distributed by Entertainment One Films, which had the nationwide rights to Lionsgate films at the time.
 Theatrically, the film was accompanied by a 5-minute animated short from Hasbro Studios' web series Hanazuki: Full of Treasures.